k3va/LING-L645/README.md

 #About the Project

 This folder provides a working, documented setup for speaker identification of Nahuatl and Spanish speakers.
-The model is based on SpeechBrainís speakerID model, which was trained on a few hours of data.
+The model is based on SpeechBrain‚Äôs speakerID model, which was trained on a few hours of data.
 The data we use is annotated data collected with the joint efforts of Robert Pugh, Dr. Francis Tyers.
 OpenRIR has also been used for augmentation and noise reduction.

 1. There are 5 files here: